 Esri Streetmap Premium: North America only.
 Some helpful vocabulary for using Esri Streetmap Premium locators.
 This can be accessed from the computers in the Data & GIS Lab in the Library.
 The Library is also setting up the Enterprise access.
 If you need to access the Enterprise option, contact the GIS Librarian.

-If you have sensitive data with HIPA or PII information, you will want to use Option 2 or Option 3.
+If you have sensitive data with HIPA or PII information, you will want to use one of the other options.

 If you have a table between 50,000 and 2 million addresses, there are a few options for you.
 You can use the computers in the Data & GIS Lab or you can can reach out and request access to the Library's Geocoding service.
 Both the Lab and the Library's geocoding service use Esri's Streetmap Premium.
 Using the physical machines in the Lab enables you to geocode the addresses locally.
 The Library's Geocodng service runs on library servers.